Deimos-AI/.github/README.md

 ### Dominate

-Your Market.
+**...YOUR Market.**

-Are you ready to lead your industry into the future with confidence and innovation?
+# Are you ready to lead your industry into the future with confidence and innovation?

-Let’s talk.
+Let’s talk. contact@deimosai.com